-Suspect Arrested After Bomb Threat Prompted Modified Lockdown At All Norwin Schools

-NORTH HUNTINGDON, Pa.
-(KDKA) – A modified lockdown at all Norwin schools was lifted and high school students are being dismissed early after a bomb threat.
+Police: Man Wearing Creepy, 'Realistic' Mask Passes School Bomb Threats Note At Restaurant, In Hopes Of Robbing Local Bank

+“The mask was a very high-quality mask, made him look like he was in his late 60s, early 70s when in fact he was a 35-year-old male,” North Huntingdon Police Chief Robert Rizzo.

+Dell is facing charges — including terroristic threats, risking catastrophe, threat to use weapons of mass destruction and left of a license plate.

-All Norwin schools were on a modified lockdown as police investigated Monday morning.
+As a precaution, all Norwin schools were on a modified lockdown as police investigated Tuesday morning.
+The lockdown was later lifted and high school students were dismissed early.

-Norwin School District says a suspect in the investigation is in custody and is no longer a threat.

-The suspect allegedly shared a bomb threat to Norwin High School and Jeannette High School.

 Before a suspect was located, the school district’s website says the North Huntingdon Township Police Department advised a modified lockdown to be extended to all buildings in the district.